titipata/penn-events-calendar/README.md

 and index fetched events to `elasticsearch`.
 The hug backend is set by default to run on port `8888` and elasticsearch is run on port `9200`.
 See `backend` folder on how to run the backend scripts.

-To start backend server with a given example data after runing and indexing data into `elasticsearch`
+In short, you can start backend server with a given example data by running and indexing data into `elasticsearch`

 ```sh
 bash serve_elasticsearch.sh